Westminster Abbey

 Facilities and Accessibility

-There are sections of Westminster Abbey which are not accessible in wheelchairs and to those with reduced mobility.
+There are sections of Westminster Abbey that are not accessible in wheelchairs and to those with reduced mobility.
 Wheelchair access to the abbey is via the North door which has a small ramped step.
-Guide dogs, hearing dogs and assistance dogs are all welcome in the abbey.
-Accessible toilets can be found in two locations, in the cloisters and at the Cellarium café.
+Guide dogs, hearing dogs, and assistance dogs are all welcome in the abbey.
+Accessible toilets can be found in two locations, in the cloisters, and at the Cellarium café.

-The Cellarium Café and Terrace at Westminster Abbey is set over two floors, serving meals through the day.
+The Cellarium Café and Terrace at Westminster Abbey is set over two floors, serving meals throughout the day.
 For a light bite or a coffee, there is also the option of a kiosk to buy refreshments.
-Before leaving the abbey take a look in the Westminster Abbey shop where you will find a selection of souvenirs, gifts, books and assorted items from the Abbey Collections.
+Before leaving the abbey take a look in the Westminster Abbey shop where you will find a selection of souvenirs, gifts, books, and assorted items from the Abbey Collections.